Forensic Data Science |

 - Thanks to the organizations and individuals who donated the fired cartridge cases.
 To maintain their anonymity, we do not thank them by name.

-- Thanks to the National Institute of Standards and Technology (NIST) for agreeing to distrubute the database.
+- Thanks to the National Institute of Standards and Technology (NIST) for distrubuting the database.

 Links– The FBI’s Misinformation Campaign on Firearms-toolmark Testimony